viaielja/viaielja-wasmiot/README.md

-# LiquidAI Wasmiot Orchestrator Project
+# LiquidAI Wasmiot Orchestrator Project with Resolver

 ## Description
+This project is a further development of the Wasmiot (https://github.com/LiquidAI-project/wasmiot-orchestrator) project.
-This project (under development) is to contain package managing and orchestrating logic for WebAssembly-based microservices.
+The original project was created to contain package managing and orchestrating logic for WebAssembly-based microservices.

+## Additional features demonstrated in this project
+- A CNF SAT-solver based on DPLL for the package manager
+- Test script for testing the SAT-solver

 ### Features
 - Package manager